dice-group/ASSET/README.md

 ## Summary
 - In this work, we propose a novel approach for KG entity typing in knowledge graphs that leverages semi-supervised learning from massive unlabeled data.
-- Our approach follows a teacher-student learning paradigm that allows combining a small amount of labeled data with a large amount of unlabeled data to boost performance: The teacher model annotates the unlabeled data with pseudo labels; then the student is trained on the pseudo-labeled data and a small amount of high-quality labeled data.
+- Our approach follows a teacher-student learning paradigm that allows combining a small amount of labeled data with a large amount of unlabeled data to boost the performance of downstream tasks: the teacher model annotates the unlabeled data with pseudo labels; then the student is trained on the pseudo-labeled data and a small amount of high-quality labeled data.
-- We conduct several experiments on two benchmarking datasets (FB15k-ET and YAGO43k-ET).
+- We conduct several experiments on two benchmarking datasets (FB15k-ET and YAGO43k-ET), our results demonstrate that our approach outperforms state-of-the-art baselines in entity-typing task.

 ## Requirements
 ```